 We’ve also included sample answers to help you assess responses, even if you’re not a Kafka expert yourself.

-Kafka is a distributed stream-processing platform, which has a storage layer and a compute layer.
+Kafka is a distributed, high-throughput, fault-tolerant stream-processing platform.
+It’s designed with a storage layer and a compute layer.
 The key components of its architecture are:

-Look for descriptions of how Kafka enables real-time data feeding and stream processing.
+Pro tip: Look for candidates who can describe how Kafka enables real-time data feeding and stream processing.

 A broker is a server in the Kafka cluster that stores data and serves client requests.